Lake City ATV Accident Attorneys

 When two vehicles designed to travel on roadways and highways in Lake City are in a crash, each driver can typically first claim compensation through their own personal injury protection (PIP) benefits.
 Unfortunately, this coverage is not usually available after an ATV accident.

 Instead, accident victims usually have to hold the negligent, or careless, party for paying damages after a crash.
 There are a number of potentially liable parties after an ATV accident.
 If the operator of an ATV did not drive the vehicle in a safe manner, they can be held liable for any injuries that result from an accident.
 ATV owners must also ensure the vehicle is maintained properly, repaired when necessary, and only allow drivers of a legal age to operate it.

 ATV manufacturers are also responsible for ensuring their vehicles, and all parts of those vehicles, are not defective but are in good working condition.
 If they do not and a faulty party causes a crash, the manufacturer can be held liable.
 Lastly, when a land owner has not corrected certain dangerous conditions, or has not warned ATV users of those hazards, they too, can be held liable.

 Our Lake City ATV Accident Attorneys Can Assist with Your Case

 ATV accidents cause serious injuries, and the aftermath of them is often more complex than it is with other vehicles.
-At Meldon Law, our Lake City ATV accident attorney can determine who is liable for your injuries, and hold them accountable for paying the maximum damages you deserve.
+At Meldon Law, our Lake City personal injury lawyer can determine who is liable for your injuries, and hold them accountable for paying the maximum damages you deserve.
 Call us today at 800-373-8000 or fill out our online form to schedule a free case review.